Olá,

 Legal que você perguntou!

-O enunciado diz "implement the same API (but renaming PointST
+O enunciado diz "implement the same API (but renaming PointST to KdTreeST)",

 Isso significa que a API deve ser: